-Along with Altrua Healthshare, Zion Health has probably one of the best designs for a healthshare’s website.
+The first thing I felt when I saw their website: 😍😍😍 Next to Altrua HealthShare, Zion Health has probably the best design for a HealthShare website.
 This may not say much to your average visitor, but to me, this tells me that they are dedicated to delivering great customer experience.
 And that customer experience starts with your website.
 So, kudos to you, Zion!

-Now, let’s talk about the healthshare itself.
+Now, let’s talk about the HealthShare itself.

 Below, you can find a video with an overview of what Zion Health does and how it works

-All in all, Zion Health is going to be pretty similar to the rest of the healthshares.
-You’ll have a monthly share amount which is what you will pay each month to be a member, and then you’ll have an “Initial Unshared Amount”.
-The Initial Unshared Amount (IUA) is similar to Liberty’s Annual Unshared Amount.
-This is the amount that you will be responsible for paying out of pocket before your medical bills can be shared into Zion Health.
+All in all, Zion Health is going to be pretty similar to the rest of the HealthShares.
+You’ll have a monthly contribution amount which is what you will pay each month to be a member, and then you’ll have an “Initial Unshareable Amount” or IUA.
+The Initial Unshareable Amount (IUA) is similar to Liberty’s Annual Unshared Amount.
+This is the amount that you will be responsible for paying out of pocket per need before your medical bills can be shared into Zion Health.

-One of the biggest differentiators of Zion Health from the rest of the pack is the fact that they have different types of memberships.
-One thing I noticed on there site which is huge: THERE ARE NO ANNUAL CAPS.
+One of the biggest things that makes Zion Health stand out from the rest of the pack is the fact that there are no annual caps!
 This is pretty amazing.
-Most healthshares will have some kind of limit per incident you have, but not Zion.
+Most HealthShares will have some kind of limit per incident you have, or per membership year, but not Zion Health.
 Wow!

-Worksite memberships are another thing that I haven’t really seen with other healthshares.
-Essentially, Worksite Memberships are a way for you to provide Zion Health to your entire company–this is pretty awesome!
+Worksite memberships are another thing that I haven’t really seen with other HealthShares.
+Essentially, Worksite Memberships are a way for companies to provide Zion Health as a benefit option for their employees—this is pretty awesome!

-You can also reach out to a Healthsharing Review rep that can help you compare different healthshares and different plans so that you find the best fit for you and your family!
+You can also reach out to a Healthsharing Review rep that can help you compare different HealthShares and different plans so that you find the best fit for you and your family!